-- [5] Tightening torque for the terminal screws. - Use the correct screwdriver for tightening the terminal screws.
-If the blade of screwdriver is too small, the head of the screw might be damaged, and the screw will not be properly tightened. - If the terminal screws are tightened too hard, screws might be damaged. - Refer to the table below for the tightening torque of the terminal screws.
+- Use the correct screwdriver for tightening the terminal screws.
+If the blade of screwdriver is too small, the head of the screw might be damaged, and the screw will not be properly tightened. - If the terminal screws are tightened too hard, screws might be damaged. - · Refer to the table below for the tightening torque of the terminal screws.

-Tightening torque (N $\cdot$ m) Treminal block for remote controller/Transmission wiring (X3M) 0.79 - 0.97 Power supply terminal block (X1M) 1.18 - 1.44 Ground terminal (M4) 1.44 - 1.94
+Tightening torque (N⋅m) Treminal block for remote controller/Transmission wiring (X3M) 0.79 - 0.97 Power supply terminal block (X1M) 1.18 - 1.44 Ground terminal (M4) 1.44 - 1.94